CortexODE: Learning Cortical Surface Reconstruction by Neural ODEs: Experiments

 \subsubsection{Geometric Accuracy}

 We consider two distance-based metrics~\cite{cruz2020deepcsr} to measure geometric accuracy: average symmetric surface distance (ASSD) and Hausdorff distance (HD).
 The ASSD measures the average distance between two surfaces.
 It samples a batch of points on one surface and computes the mean distance between the points and the other surface, and vice versa.
 Similarly, the HD computes the maximum distance between two surfaces.
 For the purpose of robustness, the 90th percentile distance is computed rather than the maximum value~\cite{cruz2020deepcsr,lebrat2021corticalflow}.
-We sample 100k points to compute bidirectional ASSD and HD between the predicted and GT surfaces for all baselines as shown in Table~\ref{table:comparison}.
+We use PyTorch3D~\cite{ravi2020pytorch3d} to uniformly sample 100k points on the surface meshes to compute bidirectional ASSD and HD between the predicted and GT surfaces for all baselines.
+The mean and standard deviation of the geometric errors are reported in Table~\ref{table:comparison}.
 The lower distance means better geometric accuracy.

-It indicates that CortexODE achieves better performance on both WM and pial surface reconstruction than other approaches except for PialNN.
-CortexODE performs better than PialNN for pial surface reconstruction on the HCP and ADNI datasets, while PialNN is better on the dHCP dataset.
+Furthermore, we use an independent t-test to examine the statistical significance between CortexODE and other baseline models.
+The $p$-value of the t-test is reported in Table~\ref{table:comparison}.
+As common practice, we assume that $p<0.05$ indicates there is significant difference between the geometric errors of CortexODE and compared baseline.
+Table~\ref{table:comparison} shows that CortexODE and PialNN achieve better performance on both WM and pial surface reconstruction than other approaches.
+For WM surface reconstruction, since PialNN uses the initial surfaces generated by CortexODE pipeline, there is no significant difference between CortexODE and PialNN.
+For pial surfaces, CortexODE is significantly better than PialNN on the HCP and ADNI datasets.
+Although PialNN outperforms CortexODE on the dHCP dataset, it produces 9.4\% self-intersections which can lead to highly inaccurate estimation of cortical features (see Section \ref{sec:clinical-mesh}).